Kompjoeter/KompjoeterArchived/README.md

 - **Getting into a study** ✅
 - **Finding an internship.** ✅
-- **Redesigning my personal website.** (On hold)
-- **Adding litegraph.js functionality/UI to program, and making custom Nodes.
+- **Adding litegraph.js functionality/UI to program, and making custom Nodes.**
 - **Learning Vue**
 - **Learning Sass**
 - **Experimenting with Vector Art**

-- **Getting familiar with Blender 3D-Modeling software by following a tutorial series.**

 # What else do I want to create or learn in the future?